Like all illnesses and conditions – there is no one-size-fits-all approach to fighting cancer.

 For the past two decades, Affimed’s team of dedicated researchers and scientists – with their unparalleled expertise in immuno-oncology – have committed themselves to overcoming the challenges current therapies present.
 By activating the innate immune system – the body’s first line of defense in fighting illnesses – Affimed is creating a unique approach to fighting cancer.
 The innate immune system identifies and eliminates pathogens, infected cells and tumor cells through its own activity and by recruiting the adaptive immune system.
 Innate immune cells present a unique approach to fighting cancer because they are able to ‘talk’ to adaptive immune cells, creating a complete immune response.

-Affimed’s various bispecific antibodies – or innate cell engagers (ICE®) – are developed using our fit-for-purpose Redirected Optimized Cell Killing (ROCK®) platform.
-This is the most clinically-advanced technology platform for designing innate immunity therapies that can be tailored for specific patient populations battling a multitude of blood and solid cancers.
+Affimed’s various bispecific antibodies – or innate cell engagers (ICE®) – have been developed using the Redirected Optimized Cell Killing (ROCK®) platform.
+This is the most clinically-advanced technology platform for designing innate immunity therapies tailored for specific patient populations battling a multitude of blood and solid cancers.

 The ROCK® platform is unique in that it takes advantage of the full potential of the innate immune system, generating tetravalent, bispecific ICE® molecules.
-Like a pocketknife with a variety of tool options, our ROCK® generated ICE® molecules can be customized to target different binding domains on innate immune cells and cancer cells.
 The molecules bind with unprecedented affinity to CD16A – a protein found on innate immune cells such as natural killer cells or macrophages – as well as targeted antigens on tumor cells.
 This process activates the innate immune cells, so they can destroy tumors.

 What Affimed’s technology means for the future of cancer treatment